Paul Sheerin: Coaching career

 While still playing for the St Johnstone first team, Sheerin coached their under-17 team that won the SFL Under-17 Youth Division in 2008–09.

 Arbroath manager

 On 27 May 2010, Sheerin was confirmed as the new player/manager of Arbroath.
-Sheerin guided Arbroath to the Third Division championship in his first season in charge, the club's first national trophy win in their 133-year history.
+He guided them to the Third Division championship in his first season in charge, the club's first national trophy win in their 133-year history.
 He agreed a new contract with Arbroath at the end of the 2010–11 season.
-Arbroath were relegated after finishing last in the 2013–14 Scottish League One.
+The club was relegated after finishing bottom in the 2013–14 Scottish League One.

 Aberdeen

 After the end of the season, Sheerin left Arbroath and became the manager of Aberdeen's under-20 team.
 Aberdeen won the Development League title in his first season in 2014–15.
 The under-20 team also reached the Scottish Youth Cup final in 2017–18, but lost 3–1 to Hibernian.

 Following the departure of Derek McInnes on 8 March 2021, Sheerin was appointed interim manager at Aberdeen.
 Sheerin took charge of one game, a 1–0 defeat against Dundee United, before the club appointed Stephen Glass as the new manager.